Engineering Technology (ET)

 This course introduces concepts and techniques used in the design of a machine.
 The components studied include gears, shafts, cams, bearings, belts, and other hardware.
 Using reference handbooks and catalog specifications in choosing appropriate components for various applications is stressed.

-P: ET 220 with a C or higher
+P: ENGR 220 with a C or higher

 ET 232.
 Semiconductor Devices.
 3 Credits.

 This course introduces semiconductor materials and manipulation to create several types of diodes, transistors, and optoelectronic devices.
 The theory and operation of these devices is explored.
 Laboratory experiments will be performed to measure device characteristics and verify circuit performance.